 Can You Qualify for Medicaid if You Own Property or Savings?

-Applicants must meet strict state-specific asset and income limits to qualify for Medicaid benefits.
-These financial thresholds account for countable assets and monthly income, making it crucial to understand them when planning for Medicaid.
+Applicants must meet strict state-specific asset and income limits (known as asset limits) to qualify for Medicaid benefits.
+These financial thresholds account for countable assets and monthly income, and having excess assets above the allowed limits can result in disqualification or require applicants to spend down assets to become eligible, making it crucial to understand them when planning for Medicaid.

 Why is the Medicaid look-back period important when planning asset transfers?